ADMINISTRATION:

 TV show ran from 1987 to 1992.

-He left television for a brief period to take over the lead
+He left television for a brief period to take over the lead role

-role in "Doctor Dolittle".
+in "Doctor Dolittle".

-In recent times he has returned to presenting TV shows such
+In recent times he has returned to presenting TV shows such as

-as "Talking Telephone Numbers", the National
+"Talking Telephone Numbers", the National Lottery

-Lottery Show "Winning Lines" and "Schofield's
+Show "Winning Lines" and "Schofield's

 TV Gold".
-He also stepped in to replace John Leslie
+He also stepped in to replace John Leslie as

-as co-host in the "This Morning" programme
+co-host in the "This Morning" programme on ITV

 |